 Instagram influencers on their caviar and champagne-lined superyachts lied to you: travel is not just a lifestyle of the rich and famous.
 Almost anyone has the funds to travel as long as you’re a savvy sailor and willing to trade creature comforts for genuine experiences.

 The most common excuse I hear from folks who want to travel but don’t is that they don’t have enough money.
 However, a lack of funds is rarely as big of a problem as you think.
 Travelling without much money is entirely accessible to nearly everyone.
+It can even be as easy as getting yourself a bikepacking bike and just bloody setting off and seeing where the road takes you!

 In many cases, travelling is actually cheaper than staying stuck in the hamster wheel of your life.
 I can guarantee that the monthly rent of your LA shoebox apartment costs three times more than a month backpacking around Southeast Asia – and that’s including scrumptious feasts, bi-weekly foot massages, and the absolute blackout blast of a hedonistic nightlife.